|home||[ writing ]||bicycle repair||travel|

 If you are traveling to Muslim countries, check the dates of the month of Ramadan.
 Muslims may not eat between dawn and sunset during Ramadan.
 Unless you are Muslim too you are not bound by this, but you will have a hard time finding food, and if you do, you risk screaming children pointing out your "mistake".
 Try to drink discreetly from your water bottle.
 Every sunset is a big celebration and the restaurants are packed.
 I don't recommend to avoid Ramadan but it is a hassle after a few days.

 Food is not your only health concern.
 In Malaria regions, avoid exposure to mosquitos after sunset, by staying indoors, wearing long sleeves and pants, and applying DEET insect repellents to your clothing.
 There are special DEET sprays for clothing that do not smell, and last a long time.
-You should also soak your mosquito net in special DEET solutions designed for that purpose, and use the mosquito net when sleeping.
+You should also soak your mosquito net in a Permethrin solution, and use the mosquito net when sleeping.
 Suspend the net from the ceiling and tuck it under the edges of the mattress, so that you won't touch it at night.
 Unfortunately air doesn't circulate freely under the net, so if it's already hot and humid the net makes it worse.
 Fortunately the Malaria risk in cities and at the sea is very low, but it is an issue in remote regions.

 Also avoid swimming in lakes, rivers, and pools with stagnant or slow-flowing water.
 It allows insects to breed, which creates a risk not only for Malaria but also Dengue and all sorts of nasty worms that enter your body through the skin.
 See the World Health Organization's water sanitation page for more information.